pwr-Solaar/Solaar/docs/capabilities.md

 ### Mouse Gestures

-Some mice (such as the MX Master 3) have a button that can be used to create up/down/left/right gestures, which then are seen by the Solaar rules as MOUSE_GESTURE notifications.
+Some mice (such as the MX Master 3) have a button that is supposed to be used to create up/down/left/right mouse gestures.
+Other mice (such as the MX Master 3) don't have a button specific for this but have buttons that can be used for it.

-This processing is only set up in Solaar when the Mouse Gestures setting is on and the App Switch Gesture button or MultiPlatform Gesture Button is diverted.
+The Mouse Gestures setting assigns a button for this purpose.
+Pressing the button, if the button is diverted, causes the mouse pointer to stop moving.
+When the button is released a MOUSE_GESTURE notification with the total mouse movement while the button was pressed is sent to the Solaar rule system.

 Mouse gestures is an experimental feature.
-Significant changes might be made in response to problems.
+Significant changes might be made to it in the future.

 ## System Tray